 Where can I file a complaint if I believe I have been a victim of predatory lending?

-Complaints regarding predatory lending can be filed with the Florida Attorney General's office by calling 850-414-3300, or go to their Web site at:
+Complaints regarding predatory lending can be filed with the Florida Attorney General's office by calling 850-414-3300, or go to the Florida Attorney General’s website.

 Would my mortgage company rather foreclose on my home than keep me in it?